sonata-nfv/sonata-nfv.github.io/index.md

 * Section 1 (this section) is an introduction to the guide.
 * Section 2 provides a general overview of 5GTANGO: what 5GTANGO is and for whom, its general architecture, and a brief description of its main modules, the Service Platform (SP) and the Service Development Kit (SDK) and the Validation and Verification (V&V).
-* Section 3 gives information about the current 5GTANGO software release.
+* [3.
+Release Notes](/release_notes) provides current 5GTANGO software release notes.
-* Section 4 explains the installation process for each of the 5GTANGO components that can be installed and used individually.
-These are the VnV, the SP, the SDK and the Emulator that, although part of the SDK, has its own autonomy.
-* In Section 5, we briefly describe how to use 5GTANGO once installed, from the creation of a service, how to test it using the emulator, to its deployment with the Service Platform.
+* [4.
+Quick guide](/quickguide) provides a quickguide for installation and usage of SONATA components (SDK, V&V and Service Platform).

 ## 2. What is 5GTANGO?